skip to Main Content

 Kigali Milk Bar.

-These milk bars exist only in Rwanda, and cannot be found anywhere else in East Africa.
-Kigali is Rwanda’s milk-bar capital, as city residents can’t usually keep cows, and thus have to rely upon different methods for procuring milk than their rural counterparts.
+Taking milk is a culture for Rwandese.
+They always consume as much milk as they can, and many meet just for a glass.
+These milk bars exist only in Rwanda and cannot be found elsewhere in East Africa.
+Kigali is the milk-bar capital, as city residents usually cannot keep cows and must rely on different methods to procure milk than rural communities.

 When to go?: Everyday apart from the last Saturday of each month (Umuganda).